Dhruvi-Shah-Inventyv/learning-git-branching/L-5_Advanced_Topics.md

 ## Level -1: Rebasing over 9000 times

 A commit in a git repository records a snapshot of all the (tracked) files in your directory.
-It's like a giant copy and paste, but even better!
+It's like a giant copy and paste, but even better.

 ```bash
 git rebase main bugFix